ut-ims-robotics/pool-thesis-2023-moveit2-examples/cpp_examples/README.md

+# Package for learning MoveIt 2 Move Group C++ Interface

-This package is made for learning MoveIt 2 Move Group C++ Interface.
+This package contains code examples for visualizing and controlling a Franka Emika Panda robot with MoveIt 2 Move Group Interface.

 ## Running with Panda
 * Make sure you have this package in your workspace and it is built with Colcon.